Gaining Weight the Right Way

 What Is a Hard Keeper?

-A hard keeper is a dog that:
+A hard keeper is a dog that struggles to maintain body condition despite regular feeding.

 Choosing the Right Formula for Weight Gain